 Membranes and their protein organization are a frontier in our understanding of cell biology.
-We will focus on polarized trafficking and asymmetric cell division as a model to uncover fundamental mechanisms in biology.
-This project aims to answer mechanistic questions in 1) the regulation of protein structural mechanics in polarized trafficking, 2) and the consequences and fundamental differences in this pathway’s organization between distinct tissues in development.
-Our philosophy is to address big-picture questions of challenging biology in a hypothesis-driven research project.
+We focus on polarized trafficking as a model to uncover fundamental mechanisms in the organization of structures at membranes.
+We aim to understand the role of protein complexes including the exocyst.
+This project seeks to answer mechanistic questions regarding 1) the regulation of protein structural mechanics in polarized trafficking, 2) and the consequences of signaling on this pathway and its organization.

 The overarching goal of our research is to identify and characterise the protein kinase signalling pathways that control stem cell pluripotency and differentiation, and determine how protein kinase signalling is disrupted to cause human developmental disorders.

 Climate change is one of the biggest threats to global food production, leading to unpredictable weather patterns and geographical migration of pathogens.
 As sessile organisms, plants must respond to a changing environment in situ and have developed complex systems of perception and response to mitigate against environmental stress.
 As energy resources are finite plants must balance responses to pathogens and environmental stress with growth and developmental pathways.
 This can affect crop production if biomass or grain yield is supressed by environmental circumstances.

 Supervisors: Dr Martin Balcerowicz and Dr Sarah McKim, Division of Plant Sciences

 The epigenetic mark of DNA methylation is established by DNMT (DNA methyltransferase) enzymes and has been shown to correlate with transcriptional states and influence cell identity and tumorigenesis in mammalian cells.